octokit/octokit.js/CONTRIBUTING.md

 * Be sure to tag any issues your pull request is taking care of / contributing to.
 	* Adding "Closes #123" to a pull request description will auto close the issue once the pull request is merged in.

+## Testing a pull request from github repo locally:

+* You can install a specific pull request of a module from github using the bellow command `npm install owner/reponame#pullrequestId/branchname`

+* For example to test https://github.com/octokit/rest.js/pull/792 locally run...
+`npm install octokit/rest.js#791/error-headers`

+`octokit/rest.js` is the `owner/repo` of the github repository and `791/error-headers` is the `pullrequestId/branchname`.
+The branch name would default to `master` if it is not present.

+* After the installation is done, you can double check with npm ls @octokit/rest which will show something like └── @octokit/rest@0.0.0-semantically-released  (git+https://github.com/octokit/rest.js.git#505ed1f57671480b625131abb00c277c67cae40a)

+* Once you are done testing, you can revert back to the default module `@octokit/rest` from npm with `npm i @octokit/rest`

 ## Merging the Pull Request & releasing a new version

 Releases are automated using [semantic-release](https://github.com/semantic-release/semantic-release).